NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 ### Creating a QEMU based virtual machine using a configuration

 A virtual machine is created with the `nix-build` command.

-To select the configuration.nix in the working directory, specify the configuration file as an argument:
+To select `configuration.nix` in the working directory, specify the configuration file as an argument:
 ```shell-session
 $ nix-build '<nixpkgs/nixos>' -A vm -I nixos-config=./configuration.nix
 ```
 [^nixosrebuild]

-This command builds the attribute `vm` utilizing the nixpkgs as specified in the environment variable `NIX_PATH` and using the nixos-config as specified using a relative path.
+This command builds the attribute `vm` utilizing the version of Nixpkgs as specified in the environment variable `NIX_PATH` and using the NixOS configuration as specified in the relative path.

 ### Running the virtual machine

 The previous command creates a link with the name `result` in the working directory.
 It links to the folder that contains the virtual machine.

-To run the virtual machine execute:
+To run the virtual machine, execute:
 ```shell-session
 $ ./result/bin/run-nixos-vm
 ```

-This command opens a window that shows the boot process of the virtual machine and ends at the `gdm` login screen where you can log in as alice with the password "danger".
+This command opens a window that shows the boot process of the virtual machine and ends at the `gdm` login screen where you can log in as `alice` with the password `danger`.

 <!-- todo: remember to delete nixos.qcow2 (especially regarding user rights etc ...) -->